aiidateam/aiida-website/docs/news/posts/2024-11-15-aiidalab-mvc.md

 ### The `View`

 Once the logic of the app is established and tested by leveraging the model network, its time to connect it to a `View` to enable user interactions.
-In AiiDAlab, views are _mostly_ constructred from UI components provided by the [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/) Python UI library.
+In AiiDAlab, views are _mostly_ constructed from UI components provided by the [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/) Python UI library.
 The library also provides means to construct [custom widgets](https://ipywidgets.readthedocs.io/en/stable/examples/Widget%20Custom.html).
 Alternatively, one could explore the [anywidget](https://anywidget.dev/) API for developing custom UI components.

 A typical view may look like the following: